-All the black men who were providing cheap labor began to receive an extra penny.
-By the time the revolution happened in the USA, only 3% of the black men in North states were slaves.
-Black population in the southern States was 26% and most of them were slaves working in farms and plantations for the white man.
-They would also offload ships, make bricks and any other form of hard and manual labor.
+All of the black men who were providing cheap labor began to receive an extra penny.
+By the time the revolution happened in the USA, only 3% of the black men in Northern states were slaves.
+Black population in the southern States was 26%, and most of them were slaves working on farms and plantations for the white man.
+They also offloaded ships, made bricks and performed other forms of hard and manual labor.

-Although not all civil rights activist believed in non-violence, for instance Malcom X, they had one theme, and that is to fight for democracy.
-The universities started enrolling black men in their curricula following the mass action on civil rights law during the presidency of John F, Kennedy.
-John F. Kennedy made a historical declaration for the equality for all the segregated and discriminated minority groups mostly in employment and right to housing.
-In this period civil rights leaders were assassinated which made John F. Kennedy pass the Civil rights bill.
-This was followed by Martin Luther speech, I have a dream, which moved, motivated and inspired masses on a great future of equality and democracy for the black men.
+Although not all civil rights activists, for instance Malcolm X, believed in non-violence, they had one theme: fight for democracy.
+The universities started enrolling black men in their curricula following the mass action on civil rights law during the presidency of John F. Kennedy.
+John F. Kennedy declared equality for all the segregated and discriminated minority groups, mostly in employment and rights to housing.
+In this period, civil rights leaders were assassinated, which made John F. Kennedy pass the Civil rights bill.
+This was followed by Martin Luther King’s “I Have a Dream” speech, which moved, motivated and inspired masses on a great future of equality and democracy for the black men.

-The victories of denouncing segregation laws and putting in place Voting rights act 1965 and civil rights Act in 1964 marked the importance of protest to the American democracy for the black men.
-Even though full implication of the laws never took part immediately it was a major step ahead for the black community.
+The victories of denouncing segregation laws and putting in place the Voting Rights Act of 1965 and the Civil Rights Act of 1964 marked the importance of protest to the American democracy for the black men.
+Even though full implication of the laws never took part immediately, it was a major step ahead for the black community.
 The major problem was that many of the blacks were still living in poverty and illiterate.
-Affirmative action laws were enacted which made racism not a factor in achieving opportunities in America.
+Affirmative action laws were enacted, which made racism not a factor in achieving opportunities in America.

-The blacks would also receive federal funds and they would sue anyone who discriminates them to the Supreme Court.
-Many black leaders emerged and run for public office seats with no fear or intimidation from the white man.
-Black women also were empowered to run for office which made Shirley Chilsom to become the first black woman to become a member of congress to vie for the presidency in the Democratic Party.
-This led to others like Reverend Jesse Jackson in 1984 for democratic presidency which he lost.
-In the year 2008, Barak Obama became the first black man to be the president of the USA which he ran even for a second term in the year 2012.
+The blacks also received federal funds, and they sued anyone who discriminated against them, to the United States Supreme Court if necessary.
+Many black leaders emerged and ran for public office seats with no fear or intimidation from the white man.
+Black women also were empowered to run for office; Shirley Chilsom became the first black woman to become a Member of Congress and to vie for the presidency in the Democratic Party.
+This led to others, like Reverend Jesse Jackson in 1984, running for democratic presidency, which he lost.
+In the year 2008, Barak Obama became the first black man to be the president of the USA; he won two terms.

-6.0 Conclusion.
+6.0 Conclusion

 Democracy gives the sense of belonging to a citizen in their specified countries.
-When the freedom and rights are denied, the oppressed citizens do fight back with protests and demonstrations for their voice to be heard.
-The change may not be affected immediately but their effort will be recognized depending on how much they persist or they need their equal rights.
+When the freedom and rights are denied, the oppressed citizens fight back with protests and demonstrations for their voice to be heard.
+The sought-for change may not be effected immediately, but the effort will be recognized depending on how much they persist or they need their equal rights.

 Other than America’s black men, protests through civil rights all across the world especially in Jamaica and Africa has been the same struggle.
-To be civilized, protestors are always urged to use the non-violence mode in order to be understood not unless they are attacked with brutality.
-Sometimes, protests do bring a good result in the end.
+To be civilized, protestors are always urged to use the non-violence mode in order to be understood unless they are attacked with brutality.
+Sometimes protests do bring a good result in the end.
 People receive equality, fair education and employment opportunities.
 They are also allowed to participate in the election to ask for people to vote for them as democracy.
-On the other end, protests do bring deaths, homelessness, injuries and dehumanization to the oppressed.
+On the other end, protests also bring deaths, homelessness, injuries and dehumanization to the oppressed.

 7.0 References